Misericordia University Study Abroad/Away Policies

 - Students studying abroad-away for a semester or an academic year will be charged the prevailing tuition rate at Misericordia University for the term(s) abroad-away, the standard per semester general fee and a non-refundable application fee of $50.00.

-- For programs costing more than Misericordia University programs, students will be charged the higher of the two.
+- For programs whose tuition costs more than Misericordia University, students will be charged the higher of the two tuition rates.

 - Students studying abroad-away for a winter, spring, or summer program not run by Misericordia University will be invoiced by Misericordia for the actual cost of the program at the host university or study abroad-away program.
 Students will be charged a non-refundable application fee of $50.00 as well as an administrative fee of $250 by Misericordia University.